Ryukijano/Qiskit_on_Qubit/README.md

 ## What does this repository contain?
 Fundamentals of Quantum Algorithms implemented using Qiskit at [IBM Quantum Experience](https://quantum-computing.ibm.com/).
 In this repository I will be sharing my experiences, daily learnings and accomplishments with regard to this booming technology.

+## Quantum Variational Autoencoder (QVAE)
+This repository includes an implementation of a Quantum Variational Autoencoder (QVAE) using Qiskit.
+The QVAE is trained on the MNIST dataset for encoding and decoding images.
+The implementation can be found in the `Quantum_VAE.ipynb` notebook.

+### Usage Instructions
+1. Load and preprocess the MNIST dataset.
+2. Define the QVAE model with parameterized quantum circuits as the encoder and decoder.
+3. Train the QVAE model on the MNIST dataset.
+4. Visualize the reconstructed and generated data.

+## Raytracing with QVAE
+This repository also includes an implementation of a raytracing algorithm integrated with the QVAE.
+The QVAE is used to encode data into a lower-dimensional latent space, which is then used as input to the raytracing algorithm.
+The implementation can be found in the `Raytracing.ipynb` notebook.

+### Usage Instructions
+1. Load the trained QVAE parameters.
+2. Define the QVAE encoder and decoder functions.
+3. Define a function to generate a scene based on QVAE encoded data.
+4. Generate and visualize the raytraced image using the QVAE encoded data.

 ## GitHub Pages
 This repository has a GitHub Pages site that provides detailed explanations about the repository and includes a code space.
 You can visit the site [here](https://ryukijano.github.io/Qiskit_on_Qubit/).